-Servicing Subjects are those taught by a School or Department outside its own faculty, and are listed at the end of Undergraduate Study or Graduate Study of the relevant subject.
-Their subject descriptions are published in the handbook of the faculty in which the subject is taught.
+Servicing Subjects are those taught by a school or department outside its own faculty and are published at the end of Undergraduate Study and Graduate Study of the relevant school.
+Their subject descriptions are also published in the handbook of the Faculty in which the subject is taught.